 The Nature Conservancy’s Matador Ranch sits within some of North America’s best remaining northern mixed-grass prairie.
 This land supports grassland birds that are in decline throughout their range.
 It is also home to black-tailed prairie dogs and the longest migration of pronghorn on Earth.

-The ranch is the hub of our research and a model of innovative partnerships for grassland conservation. (see map)
+The ranch is the site of our pioneering grassbank and the hub of research on grassland conservation.

 The Conservancy purchased the 60,000 acre ranch in 2000 to demonstrate how conservation and ranching can work hand in hand.
 As the largest private ranch in the area, the Matador first needed to demonstrate that it was a good neighbor.